foonly/foondot/README.md

 ### Removing Symlinks

-Currently, Foondot does not automatically remove symlinks that are no longer defined in the configuration file.
-This feature is planned for a future release.
+Foondot tries to clean up links when they are removed from the config or no longer active for your hostname.
+It does this by keeping track of all the links it has written.

 ## Usage